 Check out the prices for the local Comfort Inn, to experience it for yourself.

 You can also tour underground homes, including one with a swimming pool and underground churches and restaurants.

 Of course while in Coober Pedy you do need to go on a mine tour to understand how opal is mined before picking out a souvenir to take home.

-Here are some other ideas of what to do in Coober Pedy in 1 day.
+Here are some other ideas of what to do in Coober Pedy in one day.